subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 As an example consider a piece of iron with N atoms, each of which can have two spin orientation, up or down.
 A particular orientation of all the N spins together is a microstate for this system, and there are $2^N$ possible microstates.
 The energy $E_i$ of a microstate is a function of $(P,Q)$, where $P$ is the number of atoms with up spin and $Q = N - P$ is the number with down spin.
 This system, which is called the Ising model, is analysed in more detail in the following sections.

-The maximum entropy principle tells us that that our best estimates of the $p_i$ are obtained by solving the optimization problem of maximizing $S$ subject to the constraints (1) and $\sum_i p_ =1 $.
+The maximum entropy principle tells us that that our best estimates of the $p_i$ are obtained by solving the optimization problem of maximizing $S$ subject to the constraints (1) and $\sum_i p_i = 1$.
 This can be done by the method of Lagrange multipliers as the maximization of $L$ given by

 $$ L = -\sum_i p_i \log p_i + \alpha(\sum_i p_i - 1) +\beta(E_{av} - \sum_i p_i E_i)  $$